Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Make sure to check out Trainer Academy for premium NSCA CPT study materials.
 They will reduce study time by 50% and have an exam pass guarantee.
 Read my full review on them here.
 You can save $100 on their MVP study system with the code: PTPSUB

-It is good to understand these aspects of business so that personal trainers know what options exist for their careers.
+It is good to understand these aspects of the business so that personal trainers know what career options exist.

 One of the main decisions personal trainers should make regarding their business is what population they are aiming to focus on.
 This is known as the target market.

 Defining your ideal clientele will help many of the business decisions to follow.

 You should be as specific as possible when defining your target market.
 This helps when considering that people with specific goals prefer a trainer that focuses on their desires.